Lachee/discord-rpc-csharp/CONTRIBUTING.md

     - Getters with `=>` are allowed and so are string interpolation with `$"{value}"`
         - Planned to update the rest of the codebase with them.

+## The Entities/ folder
+I plan to move all objects into their own namespace called `DiscordRPC.Entity`, however this is a major breaking change and will likely be a `v2.0.0` release.
+For now, to ease in maintainability, entities are within the `Entity/` folder but **do not have the correct namespace**.
+This is intentional.

+> [!NOTE]
+> Plans to also update the root namespace to either `Lachee.DiscordRPC`, `Lachee.DiscordIPC`, or simply `Lachee.Discord.RPC`.
+> A discussion is needed for the merit of a change like this.

 ## 🫡 Getting Started
 1. Make sure .NET is installed
 2. Install Visual Studio or Visual Studio Code